 Sometimes a technique called "sweeping" is used prior to starting the formal healing session.
 Sweeping involves the practitioner aiming to pass hands through the patient's energy field.
 This technique is said to allow the practitioner to more easily detect areas of energy disruption, imbalance, or blockage and to cleanse patients of negative feelings, emotions, or physical burdens.

 Principles taught in Reiki include: "just for today do not worry," "just for today do not be angry," "just for today give thanks for your many blessings," "honor your parents, teachers and elders," "earn your living honestly," "be kind to your neighbors and every living thing," and "show gratitude to everything."

 Types of related therapies include distant healing, self-healing, group healing, Tera Mai ReikiTM, Karuna ReikiTM, traditional Japanese Reiki, Tara Reiki, and Western Reiki.
 There are numerous schools and professional Reiki organizations.
 The International Association of Reiki Professionals maintains a list of practitioners who have pledged to uphold a Code of Ethics developed by the group.

 Reiki is also used on animals, including horses.
 Reiki Masters believe that all living beings are affected by the "universal life energy" flow around them, and animals may be treated in the same manner as humans.

-Distant healing, energy healing, energy medicine, group healing, Karuna ReikiTM, Medicine Buddha, self healing, Tara Reiki, Tera Mai ReikiTM, Traditional Japanese Reiki, Western Reiki.
+Attunement, biofield therapies, distant healing, energy healing, energy medicine, external qigong, group healing, healing touch, Karuna ReikiTM, ki, laying on of hands, Medicine Buddha, meditation, pranic healing, qigong, Reiki touch therapy, self healing, spiritual healing, Tara Reiki, Tera Mai ReikiTM, therapeutic touch, traditional Japanese Reiki, touch therapies, universal life energy, Usui system, Western Reiki.